kimpettersen/svc-payments/README.md

+# svc-payments
-This is a sample app of a gRPC server..
+Microservice to deal with a payment.
+Exposes a gRPC api